aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 cd hyperledger-on-kubernetes/scripts
 vi env.sh
 ```

+* Set the FABRIC_TAG="1.4" to indicate which Fabric version you want to use.
+This tag must match the tag used by the
+Fabric Docker images in Docker Hub.

 * Set FABRIC_NETWORK_TYPE  to either "POC" or "PROD", depending on whether you want to build a POC or a PROD network.
     * A POC network, consisting of an orderer organisation and two peer organisations, running in a single Kubernetes cluster